sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 **Dynamic Update Mechanism:** When a branch resolves in the EX stage, the BTB is updated based on the actual outcome.
 If the branch was taken, the BTB stores the target address and sets the prediction bit to taken for future executions.
 If the branch was not taken, the prediction bit is updated to not taken while keeping the entry valid.
 This adaptive learning allows the BTB to improve prediction accuracy over time as it observes branch behavior patterns.

 **Performance Impact:** This implementation provides significant performance improvements on branch-heavy workloads.
 Correctly predicted branches eliminate the previous 2-cycle penalty entirely, while the misprediction rate depends on branch predictability.
 For typical workloads with good branch locality, this can provide 10-30% performance improvement by reducing pipeline stalls.

+**Implementation Challenges:** During implementation and testing, we encountered issues with the BTB integration that caused several test cases to fail.
+The misprediction detection logic and the interaction between BTB predictions and EX stage branch resolution proved more complex than initially anticipated.
+Despite significant debugging effort, we were unable to fully resolve all issues within the project timeline, leading to the decision to remove it from the final version.

 ---